-The holistic project shall be assessed by an independent assessor who makes their own judgement on the quality of the work.
-The independent assessor may also note particular aspects of the work that they wish to discuss with the apprentice during the interview, either to confirm their judgement and/or provide further information on which to base their grading decisions.
+The holistic project will be submitted at least three weeks prior to the structured interview marked by the independent assessor ahead of the structured interview.
+The independent assessor may note particular aspects of the work that they wish to discuss with the apprentice during the interview, either to confirm their judgement and/or provide further information on which to base their grading decisions.

 Projects will be monitored by assessment organisations over time to ensure reliability between apprentices and assessors and to ensure their continued relevance.
-More examples can be found in the Training Specification.

-5.2 Structured Interview
+4.2.
+Structured Interview